disalovindu/qb-beanmachine/README.md

 	},
 ```

-# Don't Forget to add the images to inventory
+# Don't Forget to add the images to inventory!